jdevfullstack-tutorials/imac-review/README.md

 speaker.

 For the built-in camera, compared to others, it's not that good.
-They added functionalities that sometimes make it adjust automatically but not always good.
+The auto-adjust feature does not seem to benefit, if there is any at all.
 Say, for example, your background is brighter than your front, it will auto-adjust in such a way that your